West Kelowna Real Estate News!

 Follow along, read and share with me!

-Canadian home sales drop in April
+Canadian home sales fall further in July

 Highlights: